-“I find out 3 weeks before Thanksgiving that my mom would like me to host it this year.
-My dad has been sick, so this is really no surprise to me.
-I’ve done it before.
-I’m not freaking out.
+“I found out 3 weeks before Thanksgiving that my mom would like me to host it that year.
+My dad hasd been sick, so this is really no surprise to me.
+I had done it before.
+So I wasn’t freaking out.
 Really.
-I’m not.
+I wasn’t.

 On Sunday before Thanksgiving I find a checklist on Pinterest.
 ‘How to Host the Perfect Thanksgiving’ or something like that.
 Well, it seems I am already 3 weeks behind.
 Clean your refrigerator, clean your oven, empty your coat closets, clean your baseboards…things you are supposed to begin weeks before the big event.
 Then, I find all the menus.
 The perfect holiday feasts were all listed in various forms but sharing mostly the same menu.
 There is also a cheat sheet for how much of each item you need per person.
 I don’t think I have enough food.
 I really know I have enough food, but I start having doubts.
 I sort of use the lists, to make sure all my bases are covered.

 I’m setting out bowls, getting extra chairs, making sure my cabinets won’t be an embarrassment, when I see the most important part of this holiday.
 My grandmother’s mixer.
 My grandmother died about 24 years ago and I got her mixer.
 I use this mixer every year to make mashed potatoes for Thanksgiving.
 I won’t use my newer, fancier mixers.
 I use hers.